drwpow/pow.rs/src/pages/blog/how-to-get-a-job-coding-in-2021-pt-2.md

 tags: ['dev']
 layout: ../../layouts/post.astro
 ---

+_2022 update: this advice still applies in 2022.
+I’ll update anything if it gets outdated 🙂_

 Picking up from [part 1][pt-1], your starting point for coding comes from answering 2 questions: